-Pedro Caixinha sacking: 'Institutional failure', admits Alastair Johnston
+Pedro Caixinha sacking: Institutional failure at Rangers - director Alastair Johnston

 "There was a lot of sharing of opinions and viewpoints and lots of questions asked and answered.
 It wasn't a quick three-minute call.

-"But the decision was obviously something that was under consideration for a while; we are not deaf and blind."
+"But the decision was obviously something that was under consideration for a while.
+We are not deaf and blind."

-Johnston acknowledged there will be a cost to pay off the current coaching team and employ replacements but believes Caixinha has left a squad which needs only minor alterations.
+Johnston acknowledged there will be a cost to pay off the current coaching team and employ replacements, but said Caixinha has left a squad which needs only minor alterations.

-He said: "There are financial implications but in the circumstances they had to be seconded, if you will, to the best interests of the club.
+He said: "There are financial implications but in the circumstances they had to be seconded, to the best interests of the club.

 "My own view is that we have a better squad than people think and perhaps a new management team will get more out of them.